modm-io/modm/tools/build_script_generator/scons/module.md

 You can enable this by setting the `modm:build:scons:info.build` option.

-!!! danger "Only include in source files"
-    Since this information may change often, you must only `#include` the generated header files in source files, not in header files.
-Otherwise **you risk a complete rebuild of your project every time this information changes**!
-If you need to use the information in a header file, expose it as a `extern const char *info_git_{name};` and initialize it with the defines in a separate source file.
-Then only this source file needs to be rebuild and the project relinked, which is significantly faster:

-    ```c
-    // In header file
-    extern const char *info_git_sha;
-    // In source file
-    const char info_git_sha[] = MODM_GIT_SHA;
-    ```

 !!! warning "Respect developers privacy"
     This information is placed into the firmware in **cleartext**, so it will be trivial to extract from a memory dump.
 Consider this information public